YasykurKhalis/Sisop-FP-2025-IT-B07/README.md

 queues.
 By default, READ, RELEASE, and INIT are asynchronous; they are added to the background queue first.
 All other requests are synchronous and are added to pending queue directly.
 In read workloads, only READ requests are generated in large numbers.
-Thus, we discuss in detail only READ requests for these workloads
+Thus, we discuss in detail only READ requests for these workloads (Tarasov et al., 2017)